California governor declares drought emergency

 But in some ways the state has done well.
 Over the last 40 years, the state’s agriculture industry has doubled the revenue per drop of water used, largely from improved efficiency and changes in the plants grown, Obegi said.

-Writing by Sharon Bernstein and Alex Dobuzinskis; Additional reporting by Nichola Groom, Rory Carroll and Ronald Grover; Editing by Cynthia Johnston, G Crosse, Marguerita Choy and Bernard Orr
+Writing by Sharon Bernstein and Alex Dobuzinskis; Editing by Cynthia Johnston, G Crosse and Marguerita Choy